 Front Lunge

-This is another quick and easy movement to improve the range of motion in your ankle, knee, and hip.
-Not to mention, it’s a great stability exercise as well and it will fire up your core and stabilizer muscles.
+This is another quick and easy movement that improves the range of motion in your ankle, knee, and hip.
+It’s also a great stability exercise that fires up your core and stabilizer muscles.

 Start with 1 set x 3-5 reps if lunges aren’t part of your regular routine, and then work that up to 2 sets x 12 reps per leg.
 If one side is weaker, then do a few extra reps on that side.